UST-QuAntiL/QuantME-Quantum4BPMN/README.md

 * _QuantumCircuitExecutionTask_: New task type to execute a quantum circuit on a quantum computer
 * _ReadoutErrorMitigationTask_: New task type to mitigate the influence of measurment errors for a quantum computation
 * _QuantumCircuitObject_: DataObject extension to transfer data about a quantum circuit between the different BPMN4Quantum tasks
-* _QuantumDataObject_: DataObject extension to transfer results of a quantum computation
+* _ResultObject_: DataObject extension to transfer results of a quantum computation

 The XML Schema definition of the Quantum4BPMN extension can be found [here](https://github.com/wederbn/QuantME-BPMN4Quantum/blob/master/Quantum4BPMN-Extensions.xsd).